 Experience with Trading Commodities

-Professor Fee has experience with the New York Mercantile Exchange – the trading floor of the World Trade Center – with options on coffee futures.
+Professor Fee has trading experience as a member of the Coffee Sugar Cocoa Exchange.
 By bringing his experience into the classroom, he enables his students to expand their real-world expertise.

 Professor Fee will never forget attending the first Tulane game played at Yuleman Stadium.
 He also values the annual memories created at every Freeman graduation, when he gets to shake his students’ hands and learn about their achievements.